10up/ElasticPress/readme.txt

 = 2.2 (Requires re-index) =

 Version 2.2 rethinks the module process to make ElasticPress a more complete query engine solution.
 Modules are now auto-on and really just features.
 Why would anyone want to not use amazing functionality that improves speed and relevancy on their website?
-Features (previously modules) can of course be overriden and disabled.
+Features (previously modules) can of course be overridden and disabled.
 Features that don't have their minimum requirements met, such as a missing plugin dependency, are auto-disabled.

 We've bumped the minimum Elasticsearch version to 1.7 (although we strongly recommend 2+).
 The maximum tested version of Elasticsearch is version 5.2.
 If you are running Elasticsearch outside this version range, you will see a warning in the dashboard.